H.R. 7211: To authorize the President to award the Medal of Honor to John W. Ripley for acts of valor during the Vietnam War, and for other purposes.

 Who benefits from H.R.
 7211?

-John W. Ripley and his family
+John W. Ripley's family and legacy

-Marine Corps and veteran communities
+The Marine Corps and Naval Academy community

 Who is affected by H.R.
 7211?